 Organometallic and Asymmetric Synthesis

 You'll learn about a range of modern reagents and synthetic methodology, and how these are applied to the synthesis of organic target molecules, such as natural products and active pharmaceuticals.
 You'll learn how the use of protecting groups and directing groups can be used to enable complex molecule synthesis by controlling chemoselectivity, stereoselectivity and regioselectivity, and how modern palladium-mediated cross-coupling reactions can be used to synthesise complex organic molecules.

 Pericyclic Chemistry and Reactive Intermediates

-In this module you will use of frontier molecular orbital analysis to explain and predict stereochemical and regiochemical ooutcomes of pericyclic reactions You will also learn about the generation and use of reactive intermediates in synthesis such as radicals, carbenes and nitrenes.
-You will spend two hours in lectures per week in this module and will attend tutorials every three weeks.
+In this module you will use of frontier molecular orbital analysis to explain and predict stereochemical and regiochemical outcomes of pericyclic reactions.
+You will also learn about the generation and use of reactive intermediates in synthesis such as radicals, carbenes and nitrenes.
+You'll attend two lectures per week in this module and attend a tutorial every three weeks.